 - Lobby stop vehicle goes to senior living places to provide materials to check out, holds, programs - Bookmobile, resource fairs, festivals - I host a book club at a local brewery.
-I've also done outreach at an assisted living community and at a local day shelter. - Our outdoor activity was tai chi in the park. - We had visits with our local day program for adults with IDD [or, Individuals with Intellectual and Developmental Disabilities] that is ongoing, visit to local book groups to talk about library services, participated in Health & Safety Day for Older Adults. - Health Fairs: we do not host them onsite, but do attend them as outreach in our community.
+I've also done outreach at an assisted living community and at a local day shelter. - Our outdoor activity was tai chi in the park. - We had visits with our local day program for adults with IDD that is ongoing, visit to local book groups to talk about library services, participated in Health & Safety Day for Older Adults. - Health Fairs: we do not host them onsite, but do attend them as outreach in our community.